-In Clip 3 (coming 8th July!): we look at computer simulation of oceanic closure, island-arc and back-arc-basin formation by subduction and at the field-evidence for the initial intra-oceanic subduction-related formation of island-arc magmatism.
+In Clip 3 (released 8th July): we look at computer simulations of oceanic closure, island-arc and back-arc-basin formation by subduction, and at the field-evidence for the initial intra-oceanic subduction-related formation of island-arc magmatism.
 We visit a large granodiorite formed by partial melting and intrusion in an island-arc above an intra-oceanic subduction zone.
 This island-arc magmatism took place in late Ordovician at 445 million years ago, shortly before the final closure of the Iapetus Ocean in the Middle Silurian.
 We study the evidence for how the granodiorite was exhumed to the surface during and after the Caledonian continental collision.
-We also look at the structural and stratigraphic evidence for how parts of the former Oceanic Crust, the Solund Stavfjord Ophiolite, was pushed up onto the margin of Baltica in the final stages of the closure of the Iapetus Ocean in the Middle Silurian around 430 to 428 million years ago.
+We also look at the structural and stratigraphic evidence for how parts of the former oceanic crust, the Solund Stavfjord Ophiolite, was pushed up onto the margin of Baltica in the final stages of the closure of the Iapetus Ocean in the Middle Silurian around 430 to 428 million years ago.

 Production, financial support and acknowledgements: